-Lincoln does not backdate options or grant options retroactively.
-In addition, we do not plan to coordinate grants of options or restricted shares so that they are made before announcement of favorable information or after announcement of unfavorable information.
+The Company does not backdate options or grant options retroactively.
+In addition, we do not plan to coordinate grants of options, restricted stock or other equity awards so that they are made before announcement of favorable information or after announcement of unfavorable information.
 Stock options are granted at fair market value on the date the option grants are approved by our Compensation Committee.
 Fair market value has been consistently determined as the closing price on the NASDAQ Global Select Market on the grant date.
 All option grants and restricted stock awards require the approval of the Compensation Committee.
-The Company's general practice is to grant options and award shares of restricted stock only on the dates of each Committee meeting, although there are occasions when grants have been made on other dates.
+The Company's general practice is to grant options and restricted stock only on the dates of a regularly scheduled Compensation Committee meeting, although there are occasions when grants have been made on other dates.